OctopusDeploy/docs/docs/administration/retention-policies/retention-policy-tentacle-cleanup-and-troubleshooting.md

-## When the retention policy is run
+## When the retention policy is run {#RetentionpolicyTentaclecleanupandtroubleshooting-Whentheretentionpolicyisrun}

 For a Tentacle the retention policy is run at the end of a deployment, for that project only.
 So for this example the deployment looks for the project (project-1) and finds all releases within the deployment journal.
 It finds 4 in total (current is never counted) leaving 3, knowing it just deployed one, it deletes one copy of each package.